What Is Fentanyl?

 Detox and MAT

 During the initial stages of rehabilitation, the focus is solely on removing the harmful toxins from your body and easing the discomfort of withdrawal.
-Some light activity and gentle group sessions might also take place, but healing the body is the priority at this stage.
-It’s important to note that detox is by no means comprehensive treatment for addiction because it doesn’t help you address any of the underlying causes.
+Some light activity and gentle group treatment sessions might also take place, but healing the body is the priority at this stage.
+It’s important to note that medical detox is by no means comprehensive treatment for addiction because it doesn’t help you address any of the underlying causes.

 Residential rehab is usually the next step along the road to recovery for people struggling with an opioid use disorder.
 It provides the break necessary for many people to get out of the rut they got stuck in while in the throes of addiction.
 Not only does it remove them from the triggers and conflicts of daily life but it also takes away temptation and helps to kick-start a healthy daily routine.
 Many scientists agree that the foundation of a long, happy life is a set of intentional good habits you practice on a regular basis.